ShkudW/CToDNS/README.md

 # CToDNS - Command and Control Server Over DNS

-CToDNS is a Command and Control (C2) server that communicates with remote beacons over DNS, leveraging DNS TXT records for command transmission and DNS queries for response delivery.
+CToDNS is a Command and Control (C2) server that communicates with remote beacons over DNS, leveraging DNS TXT records for command transmission and DNS CNAME queries for response delivery.

----

-## Features
-- Communicate with remote machines using DNS TXT records.
-- Support for splitting large responses into manageable chunks.
-- Automatically decodes and displays responses from beacons.
-- Built-in nsupdate integration for dynamic DNS updates.
-- Interactive and color-coded CLI for seamless operation.

 ---